-The COMPASS placement exam is a computerized tool used to determine your skill level that corresponds to course placement levels in Math, Reading, and Writing.
+The ACCUPLACER test is a computerized tool used to determine your skill level that corresponds to course placement levels in Reading, Writing, and Math.
 Placement test scores demonstrate satisfaction and skill levels required for enrollment in first level Miles College courses.
 You will be tested in reading, writing, and math.
-You will be exempt from taking the COMPASS if you:
+You will be exempt from taking the ACCUPLACER if you:

 - Have an ACT score above 16 and a SAT score above 790 within the last 5 years

 - Have an associate degree or higher